Blog Investing The Best Place to Buy Condo in Florida: Investor’s Guide

 Building maintenance is one of the first things to look for when buying a condo unit as an investment property.
 Poor building maintenance will greatly affect a unit’s market value and marketability.

-Generally, residents of condo units regularly pay a certain amount of money for association fees.
-A big part of that money is supposed to go to proper building maintenance, such as keeping the complex clean, making sure it is well lit, and conducting the necessary repairs..
+Generally, condo unit residents regularly pay a certain amount of money for association fees.
+A big part of that money is supposed to go to proper building maintenance, such as keeping the complex clean, making sure it is well-lit, and conducting the necessary repairs.
 If a certain condo complex does not look well-kept, you might as well bring your business elsewhere.

 Substandard Design and Construction

-Similarly, a substandard design and construction can hurt your investment property.
+Similarly, substandard design and construction can harm your investment property.
 Even if you think you’ve found the best place to invest in real estate, if the building and the complex in itself don’t meet industry and city engineering standards, we would advise you to think twice about it.

 Neighbors Not Paying HOA Fees

 As mentioned earlier, condo residents pay monthly association fees to help keep the complex well-maintained.
-This improves its curbside appeal and protects the property owners’ interests as it will increase the building’s market value.
+This improves the complex’s curbside appeal and protects the property owners’ interests, as it increases the building’s market value.
 If a condo complex has plenty of non-paying residents, it implies that they are not pleased with the HOA services they are getting.

 If you’re considering investing in a condo unit, ask to go over the HOA financials.
 This record will show you how much money is collected, how it is appropriated, and how deep its reserve funds are.
 Having an idea of the HOA’s financial status can help you determine the quality of service it provides residents.

 Homeowners value privacy.
-Whether they own a single-family home, a multi-family unit, an apartment, or a condo, folks want to get as much peace and quiet as they can.
+Whether they own a single-family home, a multi-family unit, an apartment, or a condo, folks want as much peace and quiet as they can.
 However, living in a condo unit somehow compromises that privacy since residents are basically sharing lots of common spaces.
-So at the very least, residents expect their surroundings to be peaceful and quiet.
+So, at the very least, residents expect their surroundings to be peaceful and quiet.

 However, not all condo units are built equal.
 Literally.
 When shopping for a condo unit, take note of its insulation and the quality of its installation.
 A bad installation usually means that the place is highly susceptible to noise.